You can donate blood in two ways: donation of whole blood and donation of platelets.

 10. Follow the blood supply situation and please come back to donate again

 We hope that blood donation develops into a pleasant, long-term habit for you.
+Young women between 18-25 years are recommended to donate blood only max. once a year, all other women max.
+2-3 times per year and men max.
+3-4 times per year.
 The minimum interval between blood donations is 91 days for women and 61 days for men.
-Women are recommended to donate blood only max. once a year, all other women max.
-2-3 times per year (young women 1-2 times) and men 3-4 times per year.